 Intratone’s Interactive Digital Noticeboard.

-The Interactive Digital Noticeboard is specifically designed to allow accessible and interactive communication between landlords and housing association tenants.
-The noticeboard removes the need for paper notices, delivering easy-to-access and read-on-screen information accessible for all.
+The interactive Digital Noticeboard (DNB) is specifically designed to allow accessible and interactive communication between landlords and housing association tenants.
+It’s the perfect introduction to the concept of the TSM process and a valuable tool for ensuring tenant involvement in the wider initiative.